15 Fitness Transformations That'll Inspire You to Start Lifting Weights

 The now-trainer and Insta star used to find weights intimidating so she stuck to cardio classes.
 But once she picked up a dumbbell, she realized the body she wanted couldn't be achieved with light lifting.
 "My 'gains' came very slowly, compared to many.
 It took me a really long time to start doing full push-ups (especially darn triceps ones)," she writes.
-This photo—and Katie's story—are proof that if you can get past intimidation and frustrations, hard work will pay off eventually.
+This fitness transformation photo—and Katie's story—are proof that if you can get past intimidation and frustrations, hard work will pay off eventually.

 Related: 8 Health Benefits of Lifting Weights

 Kathryn Nash started reaching for dumbbells as finishers for her BBG workouts, but pretty soon, the weights became her favorite part of the workout.
 After ditching HIIT to go all-in with lifting, it took almost a year for Kathryn to build up her backside.
 "This took me a solid year of bulking to build the muscle I currently have.
 Don't be afraid to lift heavy and EAT, ladies!!!
 You can't grow if you neglect either of them.
 Muscle growth takes time and a whole lot of patience, but it is so worth it.
 Gainz are nice and all, but nothing beats the adrenaline rush you get from lifting heavy a$$ iron," she says.
 (Related: 10 Unbelievable Transformations from Kayla Itsines' BBG Workout Program)

 Over the past four years, the Canadian fitfluencer has built her booty with a mix of heavy lifting four times a week and strategic cardio.
 "A structured weightlifting routine that has you progressively doing 'more' over time will deliver the best and most predictable results," she writes.